What are pituitary tumors?

 How are pituitary tumors diagnosed?

-Your healthcare provider will ask about your medical history and do a physical exam.
+Your healthcare provider will ask about your health history and do a physical exam.

 You may also need one of these tests:

-- CT scan.
-This test uses X-rays and a computer to make images of your body.
+CT scan.
+This test uses X-rays and a computer to make detailed images of your body.

 of organs and structures in your body.